The History of Qigong

 These names are also fairly contemporary, dating back to the beginning of the 20th Century.
 Prior to this, these exercise forms were generally referred to as Dao Yin training.

-Qigong has many roots and branches – it earned the nickname “the 10,000 things” – ten thousand being the highest numeric in ancient China; the implication being – Infinity!
+Qigong has many roots and branches – it earned the nickname “the 10,000 things” from the Daoist idea – ten thousand being the highest numeric in ancient China; the implication being – Infinity!
 The styles were developed and changed within families, organisations, religions and eventually by the government too.

 There are many applications for qigong, but it’s principally for building health and strength, whilst calming the mind.
 The specialisations were often created by religious sects, such as The Buddhists and The Daoists, or by martial schools such as the Shaolin Monks.
 It is used widley in China these days for healing the body